 Ball State’s bachelor of general studies (BGS) degree completion program brings the classroom to you online.
 The asynchronous courses give you the flexibility to work on assignments during your lunch hour, at your children’s practices, after they’re asleep, or any times that are best for you.
 Just remember to complete your assignments before your deadlines.
 Meanwhile, you complete a degree that will mean everything for your career goals.
 There are so many reasons why Ball State is a great option.

-Contact the program advisor
+Contact your program advisor

 to start developing your personal plan of study.